Humira Prefilled pen (antirheumatoid arthritis medicines)

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
 Some medicines and Humira may interfere with each other.
 Your doctor and pharmacist have more information on medicines to be careful with or avoid while using this medicine.

-Tell your doctor or pharmacist if you are taking anakinra (Kineret) or abatacept (Orencia).
+Tell your doctor or pharmacist if you are taking anakinra (Kineret) or abatacept (Orencia), other medicines used to treat some forms of arthritis.
 Taking the two medicines together may increase the risk of infection.

 Humira can be taken together with medicines used to treat arthritis, such as: methotrexate, steroids or pain medications including non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen.